 Dr. Merrilee Fullerton, MPP

 Dr. Merrilee Fullerton is a medical professional who has spent her career helping people in her community.
 Today, Merrilee is your Member of Provincial Parliament for the riding of Kanata-Carleton.
-In June 2019, she was asked by Ontario Premier Doug Ford to serve as Minister for Long-Term Care.
+In June 2020, she was asked by Ontario Premier Doug Ford to serve as Minister for Children, Community and Social Services.